anquanscan/sec-tools/README.md

 [tld-scan](https://github.com/1ultimat3/tld-scan): Top level domain scanner in Go
 [nli-exploits](https://github.com/NitescuLucian/nli-exploits): Some lazy but working exploits written, modded or collected by me.
 But the scope is to write my own exploits and store them in this repository.
 Of course if I let you see.
 [RedELK](https://github.com/outflanknl/RedELK): Red Team's SIEM - tool for Red Teams used for tracking and alarming about Blue Team activities as well as better usability in long term operations.
 [malwarescanner](https://github.com/password123456/malwarescanner): Simple Malware Scanner written in python
+[inject-sec-to-devops](https://github.com/fabidick22/inject-sec-to-devops): Security tools that you can inject into devops